 Then there’s Yadier Molina.
 The Cardinals catcher, a 10-time All-Star, 9-time Gold Glover winner, and 2-time World Champion.
 Because of the Gold Gloves and championships, Molina has a better Hall of Fame “story” than Mauer but has vastly inferior offensive numbers.
 Molina will be eligible for the Hall in 2028.

-Personally, I’m a “Big Hall” guy, or, to put it a different way, I’m someone who believes that the players from the last 50 years should be represented in the same proportion as the players from the first half of the 20th century.
+Personally, I’m a “Big Hall” guy.
+To put it another way, I believe that the players from the last 50 years should be represented in the same proportion as the players from the first half of the 20th century.
 Thus, for me, there’s room for Mauer, Posey, and Molina.

 Please follow Cooperstown Cred on X @cooperstowncred.